-Your order includes the fall alarm with your choice of neck or wrist strap, a free back-up alarm pendant, the alarm base unit and power adapter.
-The landline fall alarm includes a telephone lead.
+Your order includes the Digital Fall Alarm pendant with your choice of neck or wrist strap, the alarm base unit and a power adapter.
 Also included is an easy-to-follow user guide that shows you how to set up and test the personal alarm service.

-The subscription is paid by Direct Debit and for convenience Taking Care recommend you set this up when you order online.
-If ordering by telephone then the Direct Debit Instruction will be setup over the phone with you by Taking Care's sales advisors.
+The subscription is paid by Direct Debit and for convenience Taking Care recommends you to set this up when you order online.
+If ordering by telephone then the Direct Debit Instruction will be set up over the phone with you by Taking Care's sales advisors.
 Your Direct Debit will be confirmed in writing by Taking Care no later than 10 working days before the first collection.

 Your order confirmation email will include a link to the Direct Debit Instruction in case someone else needs to set it up or you wish to do it later.
 If you have any problems setting up the Direct Debit, please call the Taking Care Customer Services team on 0800 085 8032, 9am – 5pm Monday to Friday or email firstname.lastname@example.org.